Top Holiday Ideas

 Best time: June to September and December to February

-The National park is one of the prime attractions of the state of Uganda.
-It is very close to Lake Albert in the Northwestern part of the state.
-The National park covers an area of about 3893 sq. km.
+The Murchison Falls National park is one of the most visited national parks in Uganda.
+It is very close to Lake Albert in the North western part of the state.
+The National park covers an area of about 3893 sq. kms.
 This forest region includes the Bugungu and also Karuma Wildlife Reserves.
-The National Park is named thus because of the Murchison Falls which are in close proximity to the core area of the forest.
+The National Park is named so because of the Murchison Falls which are in close proximity to the core area of the forest.
 The region was declared a protected region in the year 1952.
-The conservation area is known for the variety of landscapes like Savannah, riverine forest and also woodlands.
+The conservation area is known for the variety of landscapes like savannah, riverine forest and also woodlands.

 Flora and Fauna

 Also known as Kabalega Falls the waterfall is sandwiched between Lake Kyoga and Lake Albert.
-The surroundings of the falls are lush green and serene.
+The surroundings of Murchison falls are lush green and serene.
 There are several birds and butterflies near the falls.
-The water gushes in huge volume through a narrow gorge making it look like fall of milk rather than water.
+The water gushes in huge volume through a narrow gorge making it look like a fall of milk rather than water.
 The scene of the falls is a memorable experience.
 One can spend hours near the falls.
-The fall is named after Sir Roderick Murchison who was in the 20th c the resident of Royal Geographic Society.
+The fall is named after Sir Roderick Murchison who was in the 20 th c the resident of Royal Geographic Society.

-It is huge but shallow lake drained by Victoria Nile i.e. the first few miles of the River Nile.
+Lake Kyoga is a huge but shallow lake drained by Victoria Nile i.e. the first few miles of the River Nile.
 The lake is swampy but worth a visit.
-There is huge vegetation of water lilies, papyrus and water hyacinth on the swamp.
+There is a huge vegetation of water lilies, papyrus and water hyacinth on the swamp.